On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic

 \subsection{Wolf-Rayet Stars}

-We sorted the list of LMC Wolf-Rayet (WR) stars from \citet{2018ApJ...863..181N} into five classifications: WN, WN3/O3, Of/WN slash-stars, WC, and WO.
-The WN and WC stars are separated into high ($M_{Bol} < -9.7$) and less luminous ($-9.7 \leq M_{Bol} > -8.0$) groups.
+We sorted the list of LMC Wolf-Rayet (WR) stars from \citet{2018ApJ...863..181N} into six classifications: WN, WNh, WN3/O3, Of/WN slash-stars, WC, and WO.
+The WN and WNh stars are separated into high ($M_{Bol} < -9.7$) and less luminous ($-9.7 \leq M_{Bol} > -8.0$) groups.
 The slash-stars are all high lumninosity.
-The WO and WN3/O3 are predominantly lower-luminosity.
+The WC, WO, and WN3/O3 are predominantly lower-luminosity.
 Appendix \ref{wrlisting} includes the details for each WR sample in our study.
 The WR of different types which have published luminosities and temperatures (127 out of 152) are shown on the HR Diagram in Figure \ref{fig:hrd_wr}.